mackenzie2018/Titanic/README.md

 We're not flying yet but our eyes have just about managed to peek out over the canopy.

-I think it's time to venture out and try other classification algorithms like `DecisionTree`, `KNN`, or `RandomForest.
+I think it's time to venture out and try other classification algorithms like `DecisionTree`, `KNN`, or `RandomForest`.